ishitasharma19/Business---analytics---project/README.md

 # Business Analytics Projects

-This repository demonstrates my hands-on experience with SQL, Excel dashboards, and Python-based statistical analysis—ideal for showcasing analytics skills for Business Analyst roles.
+This repository demonstrates my hands-on experience with SQL, Excel dashboards, and Python-based statistical analysis ideal for showcasing analytics skills for Business Analyst roles.

 ## How to View Projects
 1. Open this repo to read the overview and project descriptions.